Dardeery/WeRateDogs/README.md

 ![](https://github.com/Dardeery/WeRateDogs/blob/main/images/all%20dogs.png)

 This project aimed to better understand and analyze the account of WeRateDogs,its is a part of UDacity Data analysis Nano degree aims to data wrangling project,

-#### data sources:

-1. Twitter API data
-    [a twitter account of @dog_rates, also known as WeRateDogs.
-WeRateDogs is a Twitter account that rates people's dogs.]
-2. enhanced_twitter_extract
-    [enhanced data extract that identify dog type]
-3. NLP analysis data from the photos
-    [data source to identify dog breed]

 #### This project includes steps as follows: